 Undoubtedly, WordPress is the most popular website content management tool.
 Even those who don’t directly deal with content management heard this name because the majority of websites are developed with the help of WordPress.
 This platform was initially developed to create content for blogs.
 However, many other organizations having brochure-style websites, e-commerce stores and social media websites use WordPress.

-This platform offers numerous themes and plugins for website content development.
+This platform offers numerous themes and wordpress plugins for website content development.
 These tools are used to improve the functionality of websites.
 This explains the overwhelming popularity of WordPress among those who would like to develop their own websites.
 It’s free, and anyone can download it from the web.
 Besides, multiple tutorials are available on YouTube to learn how to use this powerful tool.
 Creating website content is easy with its user-friendly dashboard and a wide choice of themes.
 One can choose templates both for small, medium-sized and large businesses.

 Joomla also belongs to the top content management tools.
 Such well-known organizations as Citibank, Harvard University, MTV and IHOP used Joomla to develop content for their websites.
 It’s also used to create back end networks and exercise inventory control.
 Tutorials and guiding information is widely available on the internet since Joomla counts multiple users and contributors.
 However, Joomla can’t boast offering multiple themes in comparison to WordPress.